Owners and tenants of commercial property are often unaware of the depreciation deductions they can claim.

 This incentive allows businesses that purchase plant and equipment assets from 6 October 2020 to 1 July 2023 to instantly write the asset’s cost as a tax deduction.
 Any business with an aggregated turnover of up to $5 billion can take advantage of full expensing.

 Operating a business is the key eligibility requirement.
-This means commercial property owners that don’t run a business can’t claim full expensing.
+Commercial property owners don’t always run a business and therefore can’t always claim full expensing.

 Can depreciation be claimed on owner-occupied commercial properties?